-Instructor: Lasky

-ENGIN 2900 Opportunity Recognition: Technology and Entrepreneurship in Silicon Valley 3 Units

-This course is intended to provide the core skills needed for the identification of opportunities that can lead to successful, entrepreneurial high technology ventures, regardless of the individual's "home" skill set, whether technical or managerial.
+Instructor: Lasky Entrepreneurship in Biotechnology: Read Less [-] ENGIN 2900 Opportunity Recognition: Technology and Entrepreneurship in Silicon Valley 3 Units Terms offered: Spring 2012, Fall 2011, Spring 2011 This course is intended to provide the core skills needed for the identification of opportunities that can lead to successful, entrepreneurial high technology ventures, regardless of the individual's "home" skill set, whether technical or managerial.
 We examine in depth the approaches most likely to succeed for entrepreneurial companies as a function of markets and technologies.
 Emphasis is placed on the special requirements for creating and executing strategy in a setting of rapid technological change and limited resources.
 This course is open to both MBA and Engineering students (who enroll through the College of Engineering), and is particularly suited for those who anticipate founding or operating technology companies.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Opportunity Recognition: Technology and Entrepreneurship in Silicon Valley: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.

-ENGIN 290P Project Management 2 Units

-This course will provide you with a comprehensive view of the elements of modern project management, guidelines for success, and related tools.
+Opportunity Recognition: Technology and Entrepreneurship in Silicon Valley: Read Less [-] ENGIN 290P Project Management 2 Units Terms offered: Spring 2012, Spring 2011, Spring 2010 This course will provide you with a comprehensive view of the elements of modern project management, guidelines for success, and related tools.
 In organizations today, successful operations keep the organization alive and successful projects move it towards strategic objectives.
 A project is a one-time or infrequently occurring operation with a unique goal, limited lifespan, and limited resources.
 The fundamental concepts come from the field of operations management, but projects present special types of operations because of their intended focus, limited lives, constraints, and uncertainties.
 In organizations today, projects are many, diverse, and frequently overlapping.

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of lecture per week
+Project Management: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.
+Project Management: Read Less [-]

 ENGIN 290S Supply Chain Management 3 Units

+Terms offered: Fall 2011, Fall 2010, Fall 2009

 This course involves the flows of materials and information among all of the firms that contribute value to a product, from the source of raw materials to end customers.
-Elements of supply chain management have been studied and practiced for some time in marketing, logistics, and operations management.
+Elements of supply chain management have been studied and practiced for some time in marketing, logtistics, and operations management.
 We will attempt to integrate these different perspectives to develop a broad understanding of how to manage a supply change.
 This course will focus on effective supply chain strategies for companies that operate globally with emphasis on how to plan and integrate supply chain components into a coordinated system.
 You will be exposed to concepts and models important in supply chain planning with emphasis on key trade offs and phenomena.
 The course will introduce and utilize key tactics such as risk pooling and inventory placement, integrated planning and collaboration, and information sharing.
 Lectures, Internet simulations, computer exercises, and case discussions introduce various models and methods for supply chain analysis and optimization.

-Rules & Requirements
+Supply Chain Management: Read More [+] Rules & Requirements

 Credit Restrictions: Students will receive no credit for 290S after taking Master of Business Administration 248A or Evening Weekend Master of Business Administration 248A.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Engineering/Graduate

 Grading: Letter grade.